FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 - The transaction allows a client to identify if it still communicates with the same UniConfig instance (this property is usable in the clustered deployment).
-If the UniConfig instance does not know about the transaction, the request will fail because the transaction expired, is closed or was never created in the first place.
+If the UniConfig instance does not know about the transaction, the request fails because the transaction expired, is closed or was never created in the first place.

 ## Configuration